 You now know about the structure and contents of the balance sheet, including the most common line items for each section.
 You also know about various methods that you can use to analyze the balance sheet and generate even more information on the company’s finances.

-To learn more about financial statements and the methods used to analyze them, have a look at the articles below:
+To learn more about financial statements and the methods used to analyze them, check out our guides on: